GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation

-\section{Introduction}
+\firstsection{Introduction}

-In recent years, tremendous progress has been made for re-renderable real-world environment reconstruction using the neural radiance field (NeRF)~\cite{mildenhall2021nerf, barron2022mip, barron2023zip, barron2021mip, park2021nerfies, xu2022point, yu2021pixelnerf, fridovich2022plenoxels}.
-Concurrently, text-guided object generation~\cite{poole2022dreamfusion, wang2023prolificdreamer, yu2023text, liu2022iss, jain2022zero, liu2023zero1to3} has demonstrated significant potential in creating novel 3D contents.
-In this work, we investigate a novel problem: generate 3D objects that harmonize with given 3D real-world scenes.
-Such capability is critical for novel scene creation and editing, demanding the seamless composition of generated content into the environment, and ensuring a highly immersive experience in downstream applications.
+In recent years, significant progress has been made for re-renderable real-world environment reconstruction using neural radiance field (NeRF)~\cite{mildenhall2021nerf, barron2022mip, barron2023zip, barron2021mip, park2021nerfies, xu2022point, yu2021pixelnerf, fridovich2022plenoxels}.
+Concurrently, text-guided object generation~\cite{poole2022dreamfusion, wang2023prolificdreamer, yu2023text, liu2022iss, jain2022zero, liu2023zero1to3} has shown great promise in creating novel 3D contents.
+In this work, we explore a new problem: generating 3D objects directly within an established 3D scene to create a novel virtual environment.
+This is an important yet challenging problem as it demands the high-quality composition of generated content in the environment to ensure an immersive experience for downstream extended reality applications.

+In practice, virtual environments are often created using computer graphics software like Blender, which requires skilled specialists to manually design scene layouts, geometries, materials, and rendering algorithms.
+While this approach can produce impressive results, the workflow and software operations are often tedious and complex.
+The advent of efficient reconstruction techniques has simplified some manual processes by allowing the use of reconstructed contents~\cite{zhang2021nerfactor, mildenhall2021nerf, wang2023neural}.
+However, real-world reconstruction is not always satisfactory.
+For example, the reconstructed 3D scenes (see~\cref{fig:teaser}, first row) may lack key objects (see~\cref{fig:teaser}, second row), emphasizing the need for re-creation capabilities.